This post may contain affiliate links. Please see our disclosure policy.

 4.94 from 15 votes

 These littleneck clams are so quick, easy, and delicious.
 They cook in under 10 minutes!
-The broth is made without citrus and is non-alcoholic.
+The broth is made without wine but still rich and delicious with garlic, butter, and a heavy cream option.

 Prep: 20 minutes